Part of Business Problems

 • The team is busier without cleaner profit.

-• The owner keeps funding gaps between work and payment.
+• The owner keeps funding the gap between work and cash.

 Likely causes